iMattPro/topicpreview/README.md

 * To-do: UCP module or UCP events are needed
 * To-do: Event listeners are needed in viewforum.php and search.php
 * To-do: Template events are needed in Prosilver and Subsilver2
-* To-do: contrib styles and add ons will need to be addressed
+* To-do: Complete language translation updates

 Requirements
 ------------